shihuihong214/huihong.shi/_pages/about.md

 [**Journal**] IEEE Transactions on Circuits and Systems I (TCAS-I 2024)

 [**Abstract**]
-We propose an FPGA-oriented search and acceleration framework called NASA-F for multiplication-reduced hybrid models.
-Specifically, we fully leverage the diverse hardware resources available on FPGAs to accelerate heterogeneous layers in hybrid models, aiming to enhance both hardware utilization and throughput.
+We propose an **FPGA-oriented** search and acceleration framework called NASA-F for multiplication-reduced hybrid models.
+Specifically, we fully leverage the ***diverse hardware resources*** (DSPs and LUTs) available on FPGAs to accelerate ***heterogeneous layers*** in hybrid models, aiming to enhance both hardware utilization and throughput.

 </div>
 </div>